 Waubonsee’s Criminal Justice program introduces students to the field through experienced instructors and knowledgeable guest speakers, each bringing their diverse background and relevant expertise to the classroom.
-The program’s curriculum provides practical, theoretical and hands-on courses in our CSI lab and explores ethics, the court systems, patrol operations and other essential subjects.
+The program’s curriculum provides practical, theoretical and hands-on courses and explores ethics, the court systems, patrol operations and other essential subjects.
 The college’s interactive force simulator helps refine your split-second decision making in a variety of scenarios.
-Upon graduation, you’ll have a well-rounded foundation for immediate employment or be ready to transfer to a four-year university.
+Upon graduation, you’ll have a well-rounded foundation and be ready to transfer to a four-year university.

 Working in Criminal Justice